From Long Distance to Living Together: What to Expect

 • The new normal feels stable and sustainable

-Need more support?
-Read our guides on pros and cons of closing the distance, emotional preparation, and doing a trial run first.
+For more on this transition: the pros and cons of closing the distance, emotional preparation for the big move, doing a trial run before committing, and a closer look at the first 30 days.